Aquanty/rtd-hgs/docs/source/index.rst

 --------------

-|

-:math:`\bullet \bullet \bullet`

 --------------

-| Interpolate mass flux
+| **Interpolate mass flux**

-This command causes time-varying mass fluxes to be interpolated between panel values.
+| This command causes time-varying mass fluxes to be interpolated
+  between panel values.
 This results in a smoother application of the mass flux function.

 --------------

-|

-:math:`\bullet \bullet \bullet`

 Specified Third-Type Concentration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^